 Oprah Winfrey Net Worth

-Oprah Net Worth 2020: Oprah Winfrey is a media mogul, television host, and author.
+Oprah Net Worth 2020: Oprah Winfrey is an American media mogul, television host, and author.
 As of 2020, Oprah's net worth is $3.5 billion.
 Today she earns around $315 million per year thanks to her highly lucrative diversified media empire.

-After bring born, Oprah and her mother moved in with her grandmother.
+Oprah and her mother moved in with her grandmother when Oprah was a baby.
 The family lived in abject poverty, with Oprah famously being forced to wear potato sacks as school dresses.
 So she literally rose from rags to riches.

-When she was six, Oprah and her mother moved to Milwaukee where he mother got a job as a maid.
+When she was six, Oprah and her mother moved to Milwaukee where her mother got a job as a maid.
 During this period, Oprah's mother gave birth to a second daughter named Patricia.
 In 2003 Patricia died from cocaine abuse at the age of 43.
-Another half sibling, a brother named Jeffrey born to father Vernon, would die in 1989 from AIDS.
+Another half-sibling, a brother named Jeffrey born to father Vernon, died in 1989 from AIDS.

-When Oprah was 12 she was sent to live with her father Vernon in Nashville.
-At 13 she ran away from home after being fed up with years of abuse.
+When Oprah was 12, she was sent to live with her father Vernon in Nashville.
+At 13 she ran away from home to escape the abuse she experienced there.
 At 14 she became pregnant with a son who was born premature and died.

 Oprah became the first black female news anchor at WLAC-TV in Nashville.
 She was also the youngest anchor in the station's history.
 When she was 22 she was hired by a station in Baltimore called WJZ to co-anchor the six o'clock news, a coveted position.

 In August 1978 she began co-hosting a talk show called People Are Talking.
 By 1980, she was beating the nationally-syndicated Phil Donahue in the local Baltimore market.
 By the end of her Baltimore run, she was earning $220,000 per year, which is the same as around $560,000 today after adjusting for inflation.